global view constructed of white lines

 The PNI neurosurgical and ENT team has a long track record in performing and enhancing these minimally invasive approaches to make them safer and more effective.
 This paper is another example of the innovative care provided for patients with brain, pituitary and skull base tumors at PNI.

-What is eyebrow (supraorbital) craniotomy?
+What is eyebrow (Supraorbital) craniotomy?

 Illustration demonstrating key landmarks for left SO craniotomy, including SO nerve, skin incision, bur hole (brown), and craniotomy (blue). ©Pacific Neuroscience Institute Foundation